 Microsoft phone scam: what to do if you have been a victim

 First of all don't beat yourself up.
 This could happen to anyone (and does).
-First of all, you need to change all the personal data that you can change.
+You need to change all the personal data that you can change.
 As much as you might like to you can't change your date of birth, and changing your name and address seems extreme.
-But you can change all your passwords and usernames, starting with your main email account and any bank and credit card logins.
+But you can change all your passwords and usernames, starting with your main email account and any bank- and credit card logins.
 Also, contact your bank to ask them to be on the look out for anything dodgy.

 Again, use up-to-date security software to scan and cleanse your PC, and if the scammer did get you to do something to your PC using System Restore to roll back the settings is always a good idea.
 And tell the police.
 If you have lost money, it's possible your credit card company or contents insurance will cover the loss.